Postico supports using connection URLs for connecting to PostgreSQL servers.

 open Postico from the command line with the open command

-create and update favorites from the command line
+add servers to Postico (or update them) from the command line and

 URL Schemes supported by Postico

 Postico opens URLs with any of the following schemes: